Articles and Q&A about LED promotional trucks

 Roadside billboards and stadium screens often use 20mm LED technology because of the lengthy viewing distance between the display and the viewers.
 Viewed from the length of a football field, the 20mm or 16mm LED screens look like a big TV, but if you were to stand ten feet away you’d notice that each dot on the screen is as large as your thumb.
 On a 20mm screen, pixels are separated from each other by almost an inch.

-P10 used to be considered state of the art for outdoor LED displays, but recently 4.8mm and even 3.9mm technology has become an affordable option for the best looking outdoor LED display systems.
+P10 used to be considered state of the art for outdoor LED displays, but recently 4.8mm and even 3.9mm technology has become an option for the best looking outdoor LED display systems.
 Indoor grade systems have progressed to P3 and even P1.2 technology, but those systems are not suitable or bright enough for outdoor use yet.

-Spark’s current truck body lineup uses only P3.9 grade displays because there is a significant difference in picture quality achieved by using higher quality LED modules with more on-screen pixels.
+Spark’s current truck body lineup uses only P2.9 grade displays because there is a significant difference in picture quality achieved by using higher quality LED modules with more on-screen pixels.
 More pixels means a richer, more detailed image on our LED screens.
 Of course, Spark’s LED displays are all manufactured specifically for outdoor use, with super high brightness and integrated contrast shutters.

 Can I play video, like TV or movies, on the screens?